christopherkeller/resume/README.md

-While I tweaked the resume to my tastes, it's an amalgamation of things I've found via Hacker News and random searching, so credit goes to those individuals.
+<p>While I tweaked the resume to my tastes, it's an amalgamation of things I've found via Hacker News and random searching, so credit goes to those individuals.

 If you don't want to do your own fonts, you don't need xelatex as the processor.